gnoejh/ComposeMaster/0_contents.md

 - Setting up the Compose environment: Project creation, adding Compose dependencies.
 - Your first composable: `@Composable` annotation, `Text`, `Column`, `Row`, Previews.
 - Understanding the Compose Compiler.

-**Assignments:**
-- Create a new Android project with Compose.
-- Build a simple "Hello, Compose!" app.
-- Experiment with basic composables and previews.

-## Week 3: Layout Basics

-**Topics:**
 - `Column`, `Row`, `Box` in detail: Understanding their roles and usage.
 - Modifiers: `padding`, `fillMaxWidth`, `fillMaxSize`, `weight`, `height`, `width`, `offset`, `clickable`.
 - Alignment and arrangement: `Arrangement`, `Alignment`.
 - Understanding Recomposition: How Compose updates the UI efficiently.

 **Assignments:**
+- Create a new Android project with Compose.
+- Build a simple "Hello, Compose!" app.
+- Experiment with basic composables and previews.
 - Build a simple layout with nested `Column` and `Row`.
 - Practice using modifiers to control layout behavior.
 - Experiment with different alignment and arrangement options.

-## Week 4: Common UI Elements
+## Week 3: Common UI Elements

 **Topics:**
 - `Image`, `Button`, `TextField`, `Checkbox`, `RadioButton`, `Switch`.